CRM Design: 7 Best Practices

 A screen we designed for a CRM that focuses on integrations

 Focus on key integrations, such as calendar syncing, email tools, and presentation software.
 Conduct user research to determine which tools your audience relies on most and prioritize those integrations.
-By streamlining workflows, you’ll enhance user satisfaction and drive adoption
+By streamlining workflows, you’ll enhance user satisfaction and drive adoption.

 Case Study 1: Ravel